 Benefits are coordinated with Medicare when you become eligible for or are eligible to enroll in Medicare Part A and B. If a Medicare eligible participant or dependent does not elect Medicare, or goes to a provider who does not participate in Medicare, benefits will be paid as if Medicare had paid as primary.
-Benefits under COBRA are also coordinated with other coverage an employee or his dependents may have.
+Benefits under COBRA and retiree plans are also coordinated with other coverage a retired employee or his dependents may have.